uiyuvi/Little-JavaScript-Book/README.md

 The "Little JavaScript Book" is organized in three parts.
 The first part covers the inner working of JavaScript engines and the "hard parts" of the language: closures, the prototype system, this and new.
 Every chapter ends with a self-assessment test which is useful for making the concepts stick.

 The second part of the book has a lot of practical exercises with the DOM with a lot of pages covering code organization and best practices.
 The third and last part contains solutions for the exercises and future additions to the book.

+## What's the difference between free and paid copy of the book?

+[Paid](https://leanpub.com/little-javascript/) and [free PDF](https://www.valentinog.com/little-javascript) version of the book have quizzes at the end of every chapter and more tips and tricks.
+Also you can expect these versions to be updated more faster than the free version on Github.

 ## License & Copyright